 Ring lights seem to have somehow garnered a reputation as the perfect light to use with your phone and on video calls, to the extent that, if you walk around a city like London and look through windows (if you’re the sort of person who does that), you’re about as likely to see a ring light as a bowl of fruit.

 Generally speaking, though, ring lights just practically aren’t that great.
 Here’s Gia explaining why:

-This was definitely the worst light I tested, and that’s including a >$30 light from IKEA with a warm bulb.
+This was definitely the worst light I tested.
 The light just wasn’t strong enough, and while you can switch between three pre-set light colours, even the ‘neutral’ option seemed a little too warm.
-You can see that the image from my Camo feed isn’t as crisp as most of the other options, as the light simply isn’t throwing enough light on the scene.
+You can see that the image from our Camo feed isn’t as crisp as most of the other options, as the light simply isn’t throwing enough light on the scene.

 From a practical standpoint, this light is infuriating.
 While the phone mount means you don’t need a separate mount for your phone, the legs refuse to do anything other than splay out, taking up a large amount of desk space.

 The stand doesn’t extend very high, which isn’t too bad when you’re using it with a laptop, but using it with a larger monitor would cut off half of the light.

 |USB video lights||18|

 |Elgato key lights||12|

 |Kodak ring light||7|